LeoZDong/netAE/README.md

     - Nestorowa, S. et al. (2016).
 A single-cell resolution map of mouse hematopoietic stem and progenitor cell differentiation.
 Blood, 128(8), e20–e31.
     - 1920 samples, 24557 genes, and 3 cell classes

+All datasets could be downloaded from the link provided in the original paper.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details